MartinaGoverts/SimulationAnalysis.jl/README.md

 ## Usage

-Here is a basic example of how to use the package to load a simulation and calculate radial distribution function:
+Here is a basic example of how to use the package to load a simulation and calculate a radial distribution function:

 ```julia
 using SimulationAnalysis